Responsive web design

 • Nesting can also be useful here, but is less frequent and less necessary.

-Since everything no longer has to be mapped in a grid, elements can break out much more easily – for example, be arbitrarily wider than the normal text width and no longer only within predefined columns.
+Since everything no longer has to be mapped in a grid, elements can break out much more easily – for example, be arbitrarily wider than the normal text width and no longer only within specified columns.

 This means that a designer can specify a group with the maximum default width in the block-based layout.
 These are reduced in size and break responsively when using columns depending on the breakpoint reached.
 The next block group can have a completely different maximum width.
 These then override the globally defined maximum default width.
 For continuous texts, for example, a maximum width of 800 pixels could be more suitable for the improved reading flow.